 Free Non-profit Expertise to Help Ease Your Financial Struggles

 These 12 books are some of the best personal finance books out there.
-They provide practical ideas on how to manage your personal finance and build a sound financial footing.
+They provide practical ideas on how to manage your personal finances and build a sound financial footing.
 Some of these books go further and provide you with concepts and thinking patterns that can help you develop your own strategies for financial success.

 Want more good finance reading?
 Be sure to check out our blog post, The 15 Best Personal Finance Blogs You Should Be Following.
-And, as always, if you or someone you care about is struggling with their finances, call Credit Canada at 1.800.267.2272 for free, expert advice from caring Counsellors that is 100% confidential and non-judgmental.
+And, as always, if you or someone you care about is struggling with their finances, call Credit Canada at 1.800.267.2272 for free, expert advice from caring Debt Counsellors that is 100% confidential and non-judgmental.

 Try out our Budget Calculator to see how much you can save per month!